-Statistical data from the Professional Baseball league, such as runs scored, always seem to be influential in predicting how skilled and powerful batters are.
-The “ERA,” essentially assesses a pitcher’s efficacy in letting runs throughout a match, is one such vital figure for pitchers.
+Statistical data from the professional baseball league, such as runs scored, always seem to be influential in predicting how skilled and powerful batters are.
+The “ERA,” which essentially assesses a pitcher’s efficacy in letting runs throughout a match, is one such vital figure for pitchers.
 So, what does ERA really stands for, how is it determined, and so much more?

-The difference between the Earned Run Average, or ERA, is a metric used to identify how many runs scored a pitcher lets on every nine innings played.
+The difference between Earned Run Average, or ERA, is a metric used to identify how many runs scored a pitcher lets in every nine innings played.

 This is determined by multiplying the pitcher’s overall runs scored permitted by nine and dividing by the number of matches played.